DarshitaDwivedii/Data-Scrapper/README.md

   </a>
 </p>

+> ### 🚧 **Development Status: Active & Evolving** 🚧
+> This project is under active development.
+The core scraping functionality is stable, but new features for data cleaning and transformation are being added and refined.
+User feedback is highly welcome!

 <p align="center">
   A user-friendly web application built with Streamlit that allows you to extract tabular data from any webpage.
-This tool is designed to be "smart"—it automatically handles complex websites and can even clean and structure messy data with a single click.
+This tool is designed to be "smart"—it automatically handles complex websites and now includes interactive tools to clean and restructure your data using the power of Regular Expressions.
 </p>

 <p align="center">